Deejpotter/cnc-technical-ai/README.md

-# Maker Store AI
+# CNC Technical AI

-A chatbot which can provide detailed technical information about Maker Store products and machines.
+A chatbot which can provide detailed technical information about CNC as well as products.
 It is built using Python and Flask, and deployed on Heroku.

 ## Note

 This is a work in progress.
 This is for testing purposes only.
 It will almost certainly not work as intended and tell you incorrect information.
-Always double check with a Maker Store staff member.
+Always double check with a professional or suffer the consequences.

 ## Getting Started